 There are plenty of hemp smokers who want to avoid THC at all costs, and that’s perfectly understandable.
 Not everyone wants to get high, after all, and it’s convenient that we now have the option of using Cannabis sativa without experiencing any intoxicating effects.
 At the same time, however, hemp lovers who live in states where recreational or medical marijuana are legal shouldn’t jump to conclusions and take THC permanently off the table.

-CBD and THC each have their own unique benefits, and the advantages of both THC-rich and CBD-rich strains of Cannabis sativa can be altered or increased by putting these two cannabinoids together.
-As we’ve already covered, CBD has been studied for its potential to reduce the negative effects of THC, and THC may add a deeper layer of enjoyment to the ritual of smoking CBD-rich flower.
+CBD and THC each have their own unique benefits, and these benefits take on entirely new dimensions when you use these cannabinoids together.
+CBD has been studied for its potential to reduce the negative effects of THC, and THC may add a deeper layer of enjoyment to the ritual of smoking CBD-rich flower.
 That’s only the beginning of how these two cannabinoids might synergize with each other, however.

 Within the human body, there is a group of neuroreceptors and neurotransmitters known as the endocannabinoid system.
 The main neurotransmitter within the endocannabinoid system is anandamide, which is called an “endocannabinoid” because both its structure and effects are similar to those of plant-derived “phytocannabinoids.”
 The two primary neuroreceptors in the endocannabinoid system are the CB1 and CB2 receptors, which are most concentrated in your central nervous system (CNS).